Podcast #4: Savvy January Sales Shopping

 • Quickly go through your bathroom cabinet, clearing out any expired toiletries.
 Donate any unused products to a charity shop or food bank

 • Organise remaining items by person in containers for easy access.
-(Just so you know as an Amazon Associate I earn from qualifying purchases)
+(Just so you know as an Amazon Associate, I earn from qualifying purchases)

 7. Toy Tidy